Welcome to Pink class (Year 3)

 Please make sure that all school uniform, PE kit and footwear are clearly labelled.
 PE kit should be sent into school every Friday for indoor PE and Tuesday for outdoor PE.
 Please ensure that the children are provided with warm outdoor clothes for inclement weather.

 Please encourage your child to bring a water bottle to school every day as this will avoid dehydration thereby helping children to concentrate.

 Please let the school and the class teacher know if your child has any allergies that we do not already know about, or needs to take any medication.

 Please remind your child to bring a coat every day in the winter months.

 If you need to discuss anything with Mrs Broadhead please feel free to make an appointment before or after school.
 We will be more than happy to help you!

-Autumn term drop-in progress checks are every Monday from 3.15 to 4 pm.
+Summer term drop-in progress checks are every Thursday from 3.15 to 4 pm.

 Please click on the link below for our latest newsletter.